 A person affected by burnout has gone through a long process of reactions that unfolds in 3 main phases.

-The adrenal glands produce adrenaline, a hormone responsible for stress, as a response of a physical or psychological “aggression”.
-Although adrenaline stays in the body for a few hours, the human body naturally supports this phase of stress.
+The adrenal glands produce adrenaline, a hormone responsible for stress, as a physical or psychological "aggression" response.
+Although adrenaline stays in the body for a few hours, the human body naturally supports this stress phase.
 This mechanism sparks intellectual stimulation and allows you to be particularly productive.

-For people reaching this phase, stress begins to set in overtime.
+For people reaching this phase, stress begins to set in over time.
 Stress occurs more frequently and for a longer time, typical of chronic stress.
-Because of these energy-consuming alarms, immune systems of people experiencing this phase becomes more fragile and sensitive to bacteria and viruses.
+Because of these energy-consuming alarms, the immune systems of people experiencing this phase becomes more fragile and sensitive to bacteria and viruses.
 Anyone undergoing this phase of stress must react immediately to avoid exhaustion.

 The main criteria in the resistance phase:

-1. Feeling overworked (fatigue, sleeping troubles, irritability, lack of patience, anxious, pain or migraine)
+1. Feeling overworked (fatigue, sleeping troubles, irritability, lack of patience, anxiety, pain or migraine)